 Drunken Montage: Subverted - "I never knew neon signs were so interesting."

 Easily Forgiven: No matter how much destruction he causes, the Devil is always on friendly terms with God by the end of the episode.
 Most of the time it's God who ends up apologizing to him.
 He's an unusual example as he's the main villain of the show.
+It's justified with the fact that God could easily reshape everything the Devil destroys in a matter of seconds if he wanted to.

 Epic Fail: The fourth circle of Hell has been neglected for a while.
 The result?
 It's a golf course.